Jetfire: Transformers: Armada

 In this series, he is very boastful.
 When Optimus Prime led a small force to Earth to investigate the Mini-Con signal emanating from that world, Jetfire was left in charge on Cybertron, but eventually later departed the planet to join his commander on Earth.
 Arriving shortly after the Decepticon tactician Thrust, Jetfire scanned an Earthen space shuttle upon approach to the planet and burst onto the scene in the middle of a battle, his energetic and unexpected arrival completely throwing off Thrust's meticulous plan and allowing the Autobots to claim victory.
-When Thrust arranged the next Decepticon attack on the Autobots, Jetfire once again proved to be the monkey wrench in his plan when he and Optimus Prime revealed their ability to combine together, once again foiling the villain's schemes.
+When Thrust arranged the next Decepticon attack on the Autobots, Jetfire once again proved to be the monkey wrench in his plan when he and Optimus Prime revealed their ability to combine, once again foiling the villain's schemes.
 Although, Optimus Prime said "Jet Convoy" the first time they combined, later in the series he referred to it as Jet Optimus.

 Jetfire's unique space-flight abilities make him a distinct asset to the Autobot forces, allowing them to recover a Mini-Con from Mars.
 He journeys there together with Starscream who had joined the Autobots at that time.
 Jetfire is displeased that the turncoat Decepticon will keep his company, but he cannot do anything about it, for Starscream simply takes off the first and leaves him behind.
-So Jetfire has the only alternative to follow "this brainless robot" reluctantly.
+So Jetfire has only alternative to follow "this brainless robot" reluctantly.
 On the way to Mars, however, he loses sight of Starscream and finds him only with the aid of the Air Defense Mini-Con Team.
 He invites Starscream to look for the Mini-Con together, but the latter refuses.
 Then Jetfire arrests and shackles Starscream for insubordination.
 While Jetfire tows his prisoner back to Earth, Megatron and Tidal Wave attack them.
-But, in spite of their disagreement, Jetfire and Starscream prove to be capable of acting as a team.
+But, despite their disagreement, Jetfire and Starscream prove to be capable of acting as a team.
 So they succeed in resisting the enemy and in rescuing the Mini-Con.

-It is noteworthy that after Starscream refuses his help, though being seriously damaged, Jetfire remarks that he is "stubborn as usual"; supposedly, he had already got to know Starscream's nature well enough.
+It is noteworthy that after Starscream refuses his help, though being seriously damaged, Jetfire remarks that he is "stubborn as usual"; supposedly, he had already gotten to know Starscream's nature well enough.

 When Optimus Prime dies at the hands of the Decepticon super-weapon, the Hydra Cannon, Jetfire steps down to allow Hot Shot to assume command, retaining his secondary position even when Prime was returned to life by the power of the Mini-Cons.
-Jetfire goes on to participate in the "Unicron Battles," when the planet-eating giant robot Unicron attacks Cybertron, and returns the Autobots' human allies Rad, Carlos and Alexis to Earth after the battle is won.
+Jetfire goes on to participate in the "Unicron Battles," when the planet-eating giant robot Unicron attacks Cybertron and returns the Autobots' human allies Rad, Carlos, and Alexis to Earth after the battle is won.